mrocklin/blog/_posts/work/2018-07-08-incremental-saga.md

 The dashboard image above gives confidence that our algorithm is operating as it should.
-The block-sequential nature of the algorithm comes out cleanly, and there gaps between tasks are very short.
+The block-sequential nature of the algorithm comes out cleanly, and the gaps between tasks are very short.

 However, when we look at the profile plot of the computation across all of our cores (Dask constantly runs a profiler on all threads on all workers to get